UncertainProd/FnF-Spritesheet-and-XML-Maker/README.md

 <img src="./docs/on-mouse-hover.png"> <br />

 ### Clip to bounding box
-If your induvidual frames have extra whitespace in them and you want them all cropped to just their bounding box, click this checkbox before generating the files.
+If your individual frames have extra whitespace in them and you want them all cropped to just their bounding box, click this checkbox before generating the files.
 This checkbox will show up on clicking the "Spritesheet Generation Settings" button<br/>
 <img src="./docs/bbox-comparison.png" width="400px" /><br />
 On left is how the image will be considered if this checkbox is left unchecked.
 On the right is how it'll be considered if it is checked. <small>(Side note: Most of the time you won't really have to use this feature, but it is provided just in case)</small>